sluukkonen/tyyppi/README.md

 - No external dependencies
 - Good performance
 - Lightweight, should tree-shake well
-- Introspection to enable things like generating test data
+- Introspection for things like test data or OpenAPI generation
 - Both machine and human readable errors
 - Good documentation